 Zombies attack by grabbing and biting the player when close, but will also puke out acid instead if they can't quite reach the player.
 Some zombies will be encountered lying on the ground, seemingly pretending to be dead, and will grab at a character's leg should the player get close enough.
 However, the leg bite does little damage and will always result in the character killing the zombie with a single stomp or kick.

 One such infamous feature of Resident Evil are Crimson Heads.
 A significantly stronger, faster, and more aggressive variation of the regular zombies, the Crimson Head transformation will occur after a short while once a regular zombie has been ''killed''.
-The only way to halt the transformation is for players to burn the corpse afterwards (or kill a zombie by destroying the head) using a lighter and some gas fluid, both of which of course must be in the player's inventory.
+The only way to halt the transformation is for players to burn the corpse afterwards (or kill a zombie by destroying the head) using a lighter and some gas fluid, both of which must be in the player's inventory for use.
 Otherwise after an allotted time, once returning to an area the now Crimson Head zombie will quickly spring into action and will forever persist in that area until it has been killed.

 Alongside regular zombies, some sort of iteration surrounding infected dogs have persisted across nearly every Resident Evil game to date.
 Starting at the beginning, so to speak, the Cerberus Dogs of Resident Evil are infected Doberman breeds, purposely engineered to be a form of B.O.W.
 Cerberus dogs retain the same agility and tenacity as a regular dog, though with a massive increase in aggressiveness, brutality, and stamina.

 Like zombies, Cerberus dogs are best left for lesser weaponry like the pistols and shotguns.
 Running past is always an option as well, as both Chris and Jill are just ever so slightly faster than the canines.
+However their attacks can sometimes cover just enough distance to close the gap and catch the player character.

 Web Spinners have surprisingly tough hides and are most susceptible to the Grenade Launcher - specifically when equipped with flame rounds.
-They will also often strafe once they've been shot and attempt to counter the play as such.
+They will also often strafe once they've been shot and attempt to counter the player as such.
 If a Web Spinner is killed with its sack intact, a large multitude of baby spiders will seep out of the corpse and attack the player.
 Though their damage is even less than that of a crow and should the player leave the area, they will return to find them all gone.

 First appearing once players return to the Mansion after investigating the Residential building, Hunters will then replace the common zombies of the game and will be encountered throughout in most areas where the zombies originally populated.
 Hunters are extremely dangerous and one of the most antagonising enemies throughout the franchise, let alone Resident Evil.
 They attack using their sharp claws and their most common source of attack is to leap through the air and slash the player.
 Though the player can still manage to shoot the Hunter mid-jump if they react fast enough.